13 places to eat yourself slim

-Right now the Muddy office lunchboxes are a virtuous smorgasbord of homemade soups, lentils and salads (well, apart from Katie’s rather off-message jam sandwich yesterday, ahem).
-However it is possible to be on a new year healthy eating tip and still eat out.
-We’re not talking Domino’s though (sorry), instead here are our favourite local spots for lard-free dining while we’re still feeling virtuous.
+Right now the Muddy office lunchboxes are a virtuous smorgasbord of homemade soups, lentils and salads.
+However it is possible to be on a new year healthy eating trip and still eat out (honest!).
+Here are our favourite local spots for lard-free dining while we’re still feeling virtuous.
 If we’ve missed anywhere good near you, do pop a mention in the comment box below.
 Ready to tuck in?

 Fego, Marlow, Gerrards Cross and Beaconsfield

-The mini café chain has your health kick covered (as well as a new, stylish look) with a whole section dedicated to clean eating.
-The breakfast menu offers protein and açaí bowls, from £8.50, whilst for lunch and dinner you can get shakshuka, poke bowls or a superfood salad all around £10- £15.
+The mini café chain has your health kick covered with a whole section dedicated to clean eating.
+The breakfast menu offers protein and açaí bowls, from £8.50, whilst for lunch and dinner you can order shakshuka, poke bowls or a superfood salad all around £10- £15.
 There’s also a great selection of smoothies starting from £3.50 – get that green juice down your gullet!

 Hidden away on an industrial estate above a fish market, a 15 minute walk from central Oxford, Fish 4 Lunch is the kind of restaurant we totally heart at Muddy – quirky, under the radar and exciting.
 The canteen-style restaurant is a concept kitchen, showcasing the best of fish cookery.
 The micro-menu, created by chefs Robin and Dave (who have previously worked at The Oxford Kitchen, in Summertown, and The Porterhouse in central Oxford), changes fortnightly, but fresh fish is always the star.
 The restaurant is open lunchtimes Tues – Sat, with fish and chips on Fri if you fancy a cheat day.